 Another standard is that lists of people (such as in the picture below) always have a button in the margin to the left of each person in the list which, when clicked, navigates to further details about that person (it is equivalent to pointing at the person and pressing F3).

-In the Family Group and Particulars windows, there are buttons for moving backwards and forwards through the people you have viewed in your current session.
+In the Family Group and Particulars windows, there are buttons for moving backwards and forwards through the people you have previously viewed.

 You can set an individual as

-the "root person" (also referred to as 'Me') so that the relationships of others to that person are displayed as you navigate through the database,
+the "root person" (usually referred to as 'Me') so that the relationships of others to that person are displayed as you navigate through the database,

 the "direct line" person, so that direct ancestors of that person are highlighted wherever they are displayed.